 CV Shrinkage

 A quantity of energy that may not be billed to end consumers under the Gas (Calculation of Thermal Energy) Regulations 1996.
 CV Shrinkage arises from variations in CV across an LDZ above a certain threshold.
-End consumers within the LDZ may only be billed on a maximum CV assumption of 1 MJ/m3 above the Flow Weighted Average CV entering the LDZ.
+End consumers within the LDZ may only be billed on a maximum CV assumption of 1 MJ/m3 above the flow weighted average CV entering the LDZ.

 Delivery Facility Operator (DFO)